oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 # Oracle Key Vault (OKV)

 ## Introduction
-This workshop introduces the various features and functionality of Oracle Key Vault (OKV).
-It gives the user an opportunity to learn how to configure this appliance to manage keys.
+This workshop guides you through the process of migrating an encrypted Oracle database 19c from a local TDE wallet to centralized key management with Oracle Key Vault.

 *Estimated Lab Time:* 60 minutes